Skip to content

 Brazing uses filler metal that melts above 840 °F (450 °C) but always below the melting point of the base metal.
 Below 840 °F (450 °C), the process is called soldering.

-Brazing fills the gap of a large lap joint, and there is no external butt or fillet weld.
+Brazing fills the gap of a large lap joint.
+There are no external butt or fillet welds here.
 It is suitable for small tubing, pipes, thin metal, etc.

 Braze welding